DMTF/Redfish-Interface-Emulator/README.md

 The codegen_template source file contains a dictionary with the names of Redfish collections and their corresponding wildcard.
 This dictionary needs to be manually updated to the keep in sync with Redfish modeling.

-## Populating the dynamic emulator - INFRAGEN Module
+## Auto-populating the dynamic emulator

 Once a resource is made dynamic, the emulator can either start up with no members in its collections or some initial set of members.